JalmarazMartn/JALTranslationsMngt/README.md

 If editor is not in a translation step file open a dialog to pick one, to allow launching process out of trans steps edition.

 Icon from https://upload.wikimedia.org/wikipedia/commons/1/14/Google_Translate_logo_%28old%29.png

+### 1.0.5

+Check and raise error if files or folders not exists